 Radiation therapy alone isn’t too powerful when helping mesothelioma patients go into remission.
 However, combined with chemotherapy or surgery (known as multimodal therapy), patients have a better chance of remission.

-Radiation can be used to shrink tumors before surgery.
-It is also used after surgery to “clean up” any remaining cancer cells, which can increase the chance of remission.
+- Post-Surgery Application: After surgery, radiation helps to “clean up” any remaining cancer cells, which can further increase the chance of remission.

 Chemotherapy